 Do I need to register my horse with CPDS?

 How much is the membership fee?

 Individual memberships are $50, family memberships (2 members) are $65, and junior memberships are $35.

 How are your fees used?

-Twenty dollars of the membership fee goes directly to USDF.
+Twenty four dollars of the membership fee goes directly to USDF.
 The remainder of the fee is used for hosting educational events, social events, awards, and shows.

 What is the membership year?

 The membership year runs from December 1 to November 30.

 What are the benefits of joining a GMO?